vigneshgarrapally/data-science-projects/2. Naïve Bayes Classifier for Text Classification/Naïve Bayes Classifier for Text Classification.md

 ## Implementation:

 As the algorithm is easy to implement, no external modules are required to implement the algorithm.
-Below are the steps followed to implement this assignment.
+Below are the steps followed to implement this project.

 ******Step-1: Loading the data and pre-processing******